Slacky300/USER_CRUD_FLASK_REST/README.md

-# Flask App with MongoDB integration
+# Flask App with MongoDB and Docker integration

 This repository contains a Flask application with MongoDB integration, allowing you to perform CRUD operations on a "USER" schema.
 The user schema consists of the following fields: name, email, and password.
 The password is stored in the MongoDB database in hashed format for security purposes.